-City-university partnerships are mutually-beneficial relationships in which the university is the city’s R&D department and the city is a test-bed.
-Faculty and students get access to real-life laboratories to test advanced approaches aimed at addressing city priorities and challenges.
-Cities, and their residents, benefit from technologies and policies that leverage digital and information technology, data analytics, sensing, and more.
+MetroLab Network’s city-university partnerships are mutually-beneficial relationships in which the university is the city’s R&D department and the city is the test-bed.
+Faculty and students get access to real-life laboratories to test approaches that are aimed to address city priorities and challenges.
+Cities, and their residents, benefit from the university’s technical expertise and creativity in addressing those challenges.